mdavidson9/docs.balsamiq.com/content/_editor/_wireframes/images.md

 title: "Using Images, Assets, and Icons"
 ---

 There are multiple ways to add images and icons to your wireframes.
 The easiest way is to simply **drag and drop** an image file from your computer on to the wireframes canvas.
-Read on to learn more about adding and using images/icons/assets in your projects.
+Read on to learn more about adding and using images, icons, and other assets to your projects.

 ## Adding Images in Wireframes View

-As mentioned above, dragging an image from your computer to Balsamiq Wireframes will add it to the canvas.
+As mentioned above, dragging an image from your computer to the editor will add it to the canvas.
 Doing this will place the image into the selected wireframe and copy the image file to your [Assets](#adding-images-in-assets-view) so that you can easily reuse it in other wireframes.

 You can modify the image properties in the Property Inspector, similar to other UI controls.